-All right, number seven.
-I want you to keep your list clean.
-We talked a little bit about this when we talked about number one, where your unsubscribe link needs to be very easy to find.
-Part of the reason why that is important is that you want to have a clean list.
-So if there are two people and they're both sending out emails on the same topic, even if they send out the exact same email, same subject line, same email, but they're sending out to two different lists.
-So they both are sending to say a hundred people, but they're a hundred different people for each person.
-One list is sending to Group A and one list is sending to Group B. The person who is sending this email to Group A gets a, 50% open rate and the person who is sending the exact same email to Group B gets a 20% open rate, guess who is going to have more of their emails go to spam?
+One list is sending to Group A and one list is sending to Group B. The person who is sending this email to Group A gets a 50% open rate and the person who is sending the exact same email to Group B gets a 20% open rate, guess who is going to have more of their emails go to spam?

 In the next podcast episode, we’re going to go into depth about exactly how to do this well and in an effective way.
 This is something that you should be doing regularly.
 As a bonus, it’s going to keep your costs down.
 If you’re paying for people who are on your email list, who never open your emails, that is a waste of your money.
 And you don’t want to waste your money.

-Number eight, one of my favorite little tools is called Mail Tester.
 If you go to mail-tester.com they will give you a fake email address and you can send your email to that email address.
-Then they will give you a score on how spammy, how much spamming is in your email so that you can tell and have a general idea if your email is going to trigger a lot of spam filters or not.
+Then they will give you a score on how spammy your email is so that you have a general idea if your email is going to trigger a lot of spam filters or not.
 This is a great tool.

 I alluded to it briefly earlier, but we are going to dive deep into how to keep your email list clean in episode #56.
 In the meantime, I wanted to remind you about the Welcome Series Master Plan.
-This is a series of email templates, swipe files.
+This is a series of email templates & swipe files.
 The emails are written for you and you just drop in your content, your topics, your own subject, your own freemium, that type of stuff.
-But the emails are generally written for you.

 In addition, I give you an example for each email of how I would fill in that content.
 And I have some videos for you that teach you how to find the right words to drop in those blanks in the swipe files.
-How do you find the words that are really going to resonate with your people?
+I tell you how to find the words that will really resonate with people.